progetto-prog-web-varni/prog-web/README.md

 Il database, con i relativi schemi e dati in esso presenti, sono tutti inseriti nel file `default.sql`, nella root del progetto.
 Tutte le dipendenze sono risolte attraverso maven, oppure descritte nel file del progetto su IntelliJ.

+## Possible Improvements

+There are some improvements possible:

+- Security:
+  - All the database passwords are in-clear.
+If there is the possibility, runs over hash.
+  - All the env variables are in-clear.
+It would be better to get them from the environment context.
+- Database:
+  - the connection handling is not the best solutions.
+Opening/Closing all this time the application could result in a performance loss.
+There is a better solution, called database [connection pooling](https://www.baeldung.com/java-connection-pooling)
+  - There are a lot of in-place SQL statements.
+There are better solutions, like a function wrapper to make low level usage in conjunction with externalizing to function resident in the Model package.
+- `CouterFilter`: need a methods to automatically understand where is the correct endpoint,so can automatically log every page request.